ibm-cloud-docs/cloud-object-storage/iam/buckets.md

 - If a user has a policy granting the `Writer` role on a service instance and the `Reader` role on a single bucket, the bucket-level policy is ignored.
 - If a user has a policy granting the `Reader` role on a service instance and the `Writer` role on a single bucket, both policies are enforced and the more permissive `Writer` role will take precedence for the individual bucket.

-If it is necessary to restrict,  access to a single bucket (or set of buckets) ensure that the user or Service ID doesn't have any instance level policies by using either the console or CLI.
+If it is necessary to restrict access to a single bucket (or set of buckets) ensure that the user or Service ID doesn't have any other instance level policies by using either the console or CLI.

-### Using the UI
+### Create a new policy for a user
 {: #iam-policy-enforcement-console}
+{: ui}

 To create a new bucket-level policy: